eBay/restcommander/README.md

 Design and implement a user friendly and generic REST client able to conduct efficient REST calls to a large amount of nodes in parallel with uniform or node-specific requests and aggregated response analysis.

 ####Current SLA:
-* Measured from superman running a single server
+* Measured from superman running on a single server
 * 1000 servers request and all responses obtained in 7 seconds
 * 10,000 servers request and all responses obtained in 48 seconds
 * 20,000 servers request and all responses obtained in 70 seconds